A-DaRo/dbl_capstone/project_specification/theorethical_specification.md

 For detailed technical implementation, class structures, and code documentation, please refer to the [**Technical Specification**](./technical_specification.md).

+For mathematical formulations and practical guidance on multi-task loss weighting and gradient-based optimization strategies (Uncertainty, IMGrad, Nash-MTL, PCGrad), see the dedicated [**Loss & Optimization Strategy Specification**](./loss_and_optim_specification.md).

 ---

 ## 1. Introduction & Scientific Context